QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 ### `T: urgent`
 #### Description
-For pull requests that must be merged quickly, like ports of critical core modules or game-breaking bug fixes.
+For pull requests that must be merged quickly, like ports of critical core modules and game- or build-breaking bugs.

 **Required Approvals**: 2
 - Only members of the QSL team (not subteams!) and superiors count for approvals in urgent PRs to prevent abuse.